5 things for November 1: New York's deadliest terror attack since 9/11

 Eight people are dead and almost a dozen wounded after a man drove a truck onto a bike path Tuesday in Lower Manhattan.
 The attack is the deadliest in New York City since 9/11, and details about the accused attacker and the heroes who stopped him are still coming out.

 Authorities say the suspect is Sayfullo Saipov, 29, a native of Uzbekistan who moved to the United States in 2010 and most recently lived in New Jersey.
-According to police, a note left in the truck used in the attack says it was done in the name of ISIS, although the terror group has not publicly claimed responsibility.
+According to police, a note left near the truck used in the attack says it was done in the name of ISIS, although the terror group has not publicly claimed responsibility.

 We also know that 28-year-old New York police Officer Ryan Nash shot and apprehended the suspect as he tried to flee, effectively ending the deadly rampage.
 The suspect was rushed to the hospital, and officers were able to talk to him before he went in for surgery Tuesday.

-Note: CORRECTION: This story has been updated to reflect the note claiming that the attack was made in the name of ISIS was found near the truck.